Handbook

 3. If a teacher perceives that a student might be having a behavioral or academic problem that would interfere with his/her learning or that of the other students, the teacher may refer the student to the appropriate counselor as an alternative to referral to an administrator.

-4. Teachers are encouraged to make frequent parental contact concerning students with behavior problems.
+4. Teachers are expected to make frequent parental contact concerning students with behavior problems.
 Conferences with the students, the teacher, an administrator, and parents should be held as often as needed.

 5. The PURPOSE of this plan is to establish a clear and consistent hierarchy of punishment to enable the administration to deal promptly and fairly with students who violate school rules.
 It is also the purpose of this discipline plan to establish a safe and orderly school environment in which the rights of all students are protected and the efforts of the teachers to maintain order and teach students are supported.
 Common sense usually tells us what type of behavior is or is not acceptable at school.
 All students are expected to conduct themselves in a manner that reflects respect and consideration for the rights and property of others.
 Although the handbook may not specifically identify a certain behavior as inappropriate, it is assumed students know the difference between right and wrong.
 The principals, teachers, and staff reserve the right to determine whether or not a student’s behavior is inappropriate.
 The hierarchy of punishments ranges from the less severe to the more severe, ultimately reaching the point where expulsion is recommended.
 It is the philosophy of the faculty and administration that although expulsion from school is a matter with serious implications for the student and his/her family, it is a step which circumstances necessarily dictate either because of the severe nature of the offense(s) committed or because of the habitual nature of the violations committed by the student.
 The guiding principle of this or any other good system of school and classroom management is that its purpose is not to punish, but to teach and encourage students to accept responsibility for their actions and decisions, and to regard the rights of others with as much reverence as their own.